niztal/react-native-firebase-adapter/README.md

     }
    ```

-Basically, that's it for the native module, now let's see the ReactMative component side..
+Basically, that's it for the native module, now let's see the ReactNative component side..

 ## ReactNative component